Nuclear regulatory authority

 Radioactive waste and spent fuel management

-The process of selecting a site for a spent nuclear fuel repository was launched more than three decades ago.
+The process of selecting a concept and site for a spent nuclear fuel repository was launched more than four decades ago.
 In 2009, SKB opted to locate the geological repository at Forsmark, in the municipality of Östhammar.
-In March 2011, SKB submitted licence applications for construction of facilities for disposal of spent nuclear fuel; an encapsulation plant at Oskarshamn and a spent fuel repository at Forsmark.
+In 2022, following review by SSM of SKB’s licence application according to the Act on Nuclear Activities, SKB received a licence from the Government enabling the implementation of an encapsulation plant in conjunction with the Clab interim storage facility at Oskarshamn and a geological repository for spent fuel at Forsmark.
+SSM needs to approve the safety reports as part of a staged process of regulatory consent before SKB can commence construction, test operation and operation of the facilities.

 Main legal instruments